Kaiser Permanente workers launch historic strike over staffing and pay

 "You don't have the ability to care for patients in the manner they deserve," said Ramey, 57, who works at a Kaiser clinic in San Diego and is president of his local union.
 "We are willing to do whatever it takes to ensure we have a contract in place that allows us to be staffed at the levels where we need to be."

-Interacting with patients, Ramey also said he often gets customer complaints about not being able to schedule medical procedures in a timely fashion.
+In his interactions with patients, Ramey said he often hears customer complaints about not being able to schedule medical procedures in a timely fashion.
 "They are telling you how long it took to get the appointment, and then you have to tell them how long it will be to get results," he said.
 "There's a breakdown in the quality of care.
 These are people in our communities."

 Kaiser workers are burning themselves out "trying to do the jobs of two or three people, and our patients suffer when they can't get the care they need due to Kaiser's short-staffing," Jessica Cruz, a licensed vocational nurse at Kaiser Los Angeles Medical Center, said in an emailed statement.